 Security Summit Actions to Protect Filers

 The IRS for several years has taken certain steps to help protect the Form 1120-series filers, and the Security Summit effort is part of that.
-For the 2017 filing season, tax software products for the first time shared more than 30 data elements with the IRS and state tax agencies.
+Tax software products now share many data elements with the IRS and state tax agencies.
 These data points assist the IRS and states in identifying suspicious returns.

-For 2018, the data elements will increase, increasing the ability of the IRS and states not only to identify suspicious returns but to reduce “false positives.”
+These data elements assist the IRS and states to identify suspicious returns and to reduce “false positives.”
 This will allow legitimate returns to be processed as usual.

-Also for 2018, the IRS will ask those tax professionals preparing business-related returns to step up the “know your customer” procedures.
-Tax preparation software for business-related returns will ask the following questions:
+The IRS also asks those tax professionals preparing business-related returns to step up the “know your customer” procedures.
+Tax preparation software for business-related returns asks the following questions:

-- The name and SSN of the company executive authorized to sign the corporate tax return.
+- The name and SSN of the company executive authorized to sign the corporate tax return, including Form 1065.
 Is this person authorized to sign the return?